 The initiative began with a series of talks from a panel of experts, which were held in seven different locations around Galway County, including InisBofin and the Aran Islands, Lettermullen, Cashel, and Rosmuc.

-From the month of March, women convened in each location to view live-streamed talks by a panel of experts over five consecutive weeks, from Thursday, March 6th, until Thursday, April 3rd.
-The panel discussed a variety of topics, including Nutritional Health, Gynaecological Health, Bone & Cardiovascular Health, Physical Activity, Pelvic Health, and Complementary Approaches to Health.
+From the month of March, women will convene in each location to view live-streamed talks by a panel of experts over three consecutive weeks.
+The panel will discuss a variety of topics, including Nutritional Health, Gynaecological Health, Physical Activity, Pelvic Health, and Complementary Approaches to Health.

-The objective of the programme was to provide education and service information on health challenges experienced by women, including menopause, mental health, bone health, and cardiovascular health.
-It promoted healthy lifestyles and wellbeing through nutrition talks, mindfulness, and movement activities.
-The programme sought to educate women on health topics, empower them to take control of their health through informed decision-making, and implemented feedback mechanisms to gather and act on participant feedback to keep the programme engaging.
+The objective of the programme is to provide education and service information on health challenges experienced by women, including menopause, mental health, bone health, and cardiovascular health.
+It will promote healthy lifestyles and wellbeing through nutrition talks, mindfulness, and movement activities.
+The programme seeks to educate women on health topics, empower them to take control of their health through informed decision-making, and implemented feedback mechanisms to gather and act on participant feedback to keep the programme engaging.

-Throughout the series of live-streamed talks, there was space for open discussion, refreshments, and opportunities for attendees to register and submit their questions to experts prior to the talks, followed by a 5–10-minute Q&A session.
+Throughout the series of live-streamed talks, there will be space for open discussion, refreshments, and opportunities for attendees to register and submit their questions to experts prior to the talks, followed by a Q&A session.
 By fostering open conversations and providing trusted resources, the programme supports women in seeking timely health advice and building confidence in their health journey.

 The second strand of the project focuses on creating opportunities for women to reconnect by forming women’s groups in communities where there is interest.
 These groups will serve as a foundation for rolling out classes and activities that support and enhance women’s health and wellbeing.